There's no plates like home

 Sharing food that means something to us can help us learn about each other, celebrate diversity, and recognise our shared and differing customs and traditions.
 Plus, food is delicious!

-So, how does There's no plates like home differ from food we usually serve on campus?
+So, how does no plates like home differ from food we usually serve on campus?

 You can expect to see feature counters across the year, with popular dishes getting added to the menu.

-Find out more about ACS plates from home in Oye's blog and come to lime tree 27-31 October to try the dishes yourself!
+Find out more about our Ramadan counter from our menu and come to lime tree 2 to 6 March to try the dishes yourself!